 I made the decision to become an ISAK founder because my ideas matched the ideas and convictions of Lin Kobayashi.
 I would like to work in cooperation with the other founders and ISAK supporters to help foster global leaders.
 I look forward to working with all of you.”

-Mr. Tomonori Ito – Professor, Graduate School of International Corporate Strategy, Hitotsubashi University
+Mr. Tomonori Ito – Professor, School of International Corporate Strategy, Hitotsubashi University Business School

 “In July 2012, I participated in the first ISAK Founders Conference and saw firsthand the site where the ISAK facilities will be constructed.
 The experience left me with the strong impression that ISAK will be a school that shapes the future of Japan.
 It will not be an easy task to recruit students from around the world and teach them and their Japanese counterparts the skills they need to become leaders, but I think this is a tremendously important project for the future of Japan, and I would like to support this endeavor as much as possible.
 I look forward to the opening of the school in 2014.”